+ISC 6153 Environments of a Changing Planet 3

-EVR 5320 Environmental Resource Management 3
+EVR 6377 Natural Resource Conservation and

-EVR 5355 Environmental Resource Policy 3
+Policy 3

 EVR 5907 Research and Independent Study 3

 EVR 6950 Graduate Seminar 3

 Quantitative Methods Course 3

 Electives 21

 Total Credits 36

 The quantitative methods course and electives are selected in consultation with faculty advisor.
-Elective courses are chosen in one of the two graduate concentrations (see below), and to fit the student's particular professional interest and to ensure sufficient breadth and depth of environmental studies knowledge.
-Students carrying out research, internship or independent study for their non-thesis project should sign up for EVR 5907, but may not exceed six credits total.
+Elective courses are chosen and to fit the student's particular professional interest and to ensure sufficient breadth and depth of environmental studies knowledge.
+Students carrying out research, internship or independent study for their non-thesis project should sign up for EVR 5907, but may not exceed 6 credits total.
 EVR 6970 and EVR 6971 will not count toward electives.
-A maximum of six credit hours may be taken at the 4000 level.
-A minimum of twelve elective credits must be taken in Environmental Studies.
+A maximum of 6 credit hours may be taken at the 4000 level.
+A minimum of 12 elective credits must be taken in Environmental Studies.
 All courses except EVR 6950 must be taken for letter grades.